scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** concentration, 5 minutes

 Attempt to record your senses to an object, allowing a creature to replay your recording by holding the object and speaking a command word.
-Make a spellcasting roll, adding a superior die if a gemstone worth at least 50sc is used.
+Make a spellcasting roll, adding a superior die if a gemstone worth at least 50sc is used to store the recording.
+You can record a memory from the past 24 hours or record what you are currently experiencing.
 Depending on your successes the quality of the recording will change:

 - **0-1**: There is no sound, and the visuals are too blurry to make out faces, but you can make out the type of area you are in.
 - **2-3**: You can determine each creatures race, but not face.
 You get a good idea of the area (in a cellar/building, number of trees, important PoI's such as a rock or pillar).
 You can hear if people are talking, but cannot make out words.